 Select according to severity, likes, and doctor recommendations.

-Premature ejaculation can be treated easily – most men make great strides with the appropriate premature ejaculation treatment programme.
-Begin with lifestyle changes and behavioural techniques, followed by medications or therapy as needed.
+Premature ejaculation can be treated easily; most men make significant strides with the right treatment programme.
+Begin with lifestyle changes and behavioural techniques, and then add medications or therapy as needed.
 It is best to communicate openly with your partner and a healthcare provider.
-Embarrassment should not keep you back; some solutions can ensure you last longer in bed, restore confidence, and build intimacy.
+Embarrassment should not hold you back; some solutions can ensure you last longer in bed, restore confidence, and build intimacy.
 Seek professional advice to regain enjoyable sexual functioning.

 FAQs